ewang2002/UcsdCapeScraper/README.md

 **NOTE**: I have not formally released this project yet.
 1. Go to the project's [releases page](https://github.com/ewang2002/UcsdCapeScraper/releases).
 2. Download the latest release.
+3. Download the Selenium Driver that best matches your version of Chrome.
+The download link is above.
-3. Fill out the `SAMPLE_CONFIG.txt` file and rename it to `config.txt`.
+4. Fill out the `SAMPLE_CONFIG.txt` file and rename it to `config.txt`.
-4. Run the program directly.
+5. Run the program directly.
 </details>

 <details>